(a) The commission and council jointly shall maintain a uniform system for classifying jobs and positions of organization classified employees.

 (6) Recommending base pay enhancements for jobs for which the application of point factor methodology produces significantly lower salaries than external market pricing.
 The committee may exercise this authority only if it reevaluates each job annually to make a determination whether the enhancement should be continued;

 (7) Recommending a procedure for performing job family reviews;

 (8) Determining appropriate career ladders within the classification system and establishing criteria for career progression; and

 (9) Hearing job classification appeals prior to commencement of the formal grievance process pursuant to commission and council rule.

 (d) The committee shall meet monthly if there is business to conduct and also may meet more frequently at the call of the chair.
 A majority of the voting members serving on the committee at a given time constitutes a quorum for the purpose of conducting business.

-(f) The commission and council shall use a point factor methodology to classify jobs.
+(e) The commission and council shall use an appropriate methodology to classify jobs.
 The commission and council jointly may adjust the job evaluation plan, including the factors used to classify jobs and their relative values, at any time.

-(h) The commission and council shall develop a position information questionnaire to be used by all organizations to gather data necessary for classification of positions within the job worth hierarchy.
-Note: WV Code updated with legislation passed through the 2012 1st Special Session
+(g) The commission and council shall develop a position information questionnaire to be used by all organizations to gather data necessary for classification of positions within the job worth hierarchy.